ljk28/MP2/readme.md

 ### Aria labels

-The logo, title and divs for the quiz, answers/options section and the restart button have an alt label for accessibility.
+The logo, title and divs for the quiz, answers/options section and the restart button have an alt label for aria accessibility.

 ### Lighthouse results...
 <img src="assets/documentation/lighthousemob.jpeg">